-- Fractures —Spondylolisthesis is most commonly caused by fractures resulting from hyperextension (overarching) or a trauma to the spine.
-The fractures can be partial or complete, and sometimes fragments of bone are broken off which can cause a pinched nerve.
+- Fractures —Spondylolisthesis is often caused by small fractures to the joints in the spine.
+This can cause a vertebra to become unhinged and slip forward.
+The fractures can be partial or complete, and sometimes fragments of bone are broken off, which can cause a pinched nerve.

-- Aging — As the body ages, the vertebral discs become dehydrated, making them less capable of handling movement and absorbing shock.
+- Aging — As the body ages, the spinal discs dry out, making them less capable of handling movement and absorbing shock.
 As a disc loses its ability to act as a cushion, it increases the chance that a vertebra will slip forward.

-- Tumors — Tumors can weaken bones, thereby causing fractures and potentially leading to a vertebral slip.
+- Tumors — Tumors can weaken bones, causing fractures and potentially leading to a vertebral slip.

-- Surgery – A vertebral slip can result from a back surgery, however, it is not common.
+- Surgery — Slippage can result from a back surgery; however, it is rare.